Certificate of Insurance (COI)

 Requesting a certificate of insurance doesn’t have anything to do with trust.
 It’s all about minimizing risk and making sure that you are covered if something happens to go wrong.
 Even if you trust the company you are collaborating with and you have worked with them many times, you should still make sure to ask for a COI every time you sign a new contract or agreement with them.
 This allows you to avoid a scenario in which you are taking unnecessary risks for the work that your partner company has been hired to perform.

-What Does a Certificate of Insurance Cost?
+How Much Does a Certificate of Insurance Cost?

-It actually costs nothing to obtain a certificate of insurance, because this is a complimentary service offered by the company that you sold you your business insurance.
+It actually costs nothing to obtain a certificate of insurance, because this is a complimentary service offered by the company that sold you your business insurance.
 If your broker is charging you a fee for providing a COI, it’s time to change your broker.

 However, if the job in question requires additional coverage that your policy does not meet, then you might have to pay an additional premium to cover those costs.
 Other than that, your broker should never charge you a fee for providing you a certificate of insurance, no matter how many you need.